Planning can ease the burden of dementia.

 The following are some important points to help guide you through the process.

 When should I begin planning?

-Dementia affects one’s ability to think clearly and participate meaningfully in decision making, which makes early legal, estate planning even more important.
-Strive to get an estate plan in place as soon as possible, while you and your loved one is still of sound mind.
+Dementia affects one’s ability to think clearly and participate meaningfully in decision-making, which makes early legal and estate planning even more important.
+Strive to get an estate plan in place as soon as possible, while you and your loved one are still of sound mind.
 If you wait until signs of dementia start showing, the estate plan could be invalid because the person wasn’t of sound mind.

 Who should I ask for help?